Our chicken taquitos recipe will help you make a large batch of crispy treats for dinner in just 40 minutes.

-If you love taquitos, things are about to get better.
-In this recipe, we’re showing you how to make fat, crunchy rolls of meat and cheese for dinner (completely healthy).
+If you love taquitos, you’re in for a treat.
+With this recipe, we’re showing you how to make fat, crunchy rolls of meat and cheese for dinner (in a healthier way than usual).

-Plus, it’s served with guacamole, chips, and a glass of refreshing juice.
-This recipe makes 4 servings so you can share or freeze up and save for future meals.
+This recipe makes 4 servings so you can share it or stick it in the freezer and save some for future meals.

 So to make this quick and easy dinner, click here to get the ingredients and step-by-step instructions with pictures.
 Or, read on to see what interesting info we have for you about taquitos.

 What Is a Taquito?

 A taquito is a Mexican staple of meat and cheese rolled up in corn tortillas and deep-fried to crispy perfection.
 It’s a snack everyone adores — crunchy on the outside, flavorful and oozing on the inside.